wolgwang1729/LungCancerDetection/README.md

 A script that parses XML files containing nodule annotations and converts them into JSON format, suitable for use with Detectron2.

 4.) **AIPS-N Model Using Detectron2**<br />
 Implementation of an Automated Image Processing System for Nodules (AIPS-N), utilizing Detectron2 for detecting lung nodules based on bounding boxes.
+(Not trained on the whole LIDC-IDRI yet)